innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 ## Architecture Design Chart

 Add a block diagram showing a detailed depiction of functional units and software items.
-You may also want to include state diagrams as well as flow charts{% if system.auditor_notes %} [This is required by the FDAGeneralSoftwareGuidance]{% endif %}
+You may also want to include state diagrams as well as flow charts [[:This is required by the FDAGeneralSoftwareGuidance]]

 ## Software Item A